fenixD3/SnowCrash/level13/Ressources/writeup.md

 We find in our home executable file level13 with uid flag13.
-Try execute it.
+Try to execute it.

 ![](./img/level13.png)